 The LGIU is a membership organisation and we provide services directly to councillors and employees from our member organisations where those individuals have requested it.
 We also provide a limited information service to non-members.
 We also use personal data to further our work and campaigns.
 We use the personal information that we collect for a number of purposes including:

-- to send out emails that are part of the membership services that we offer, including: policy briefings; Daily News; weekly roundup (‘This Week’); blog roundups; new publications/reports
+- to send out emails that are part of the membership services that we offer, including: policy briefings; Daily News; weekly roundup (‘And Finally’’); Global Local bulletins or new publications/reports

 - invitations to events, eg APPG meetings, roundtables, Leaders’ dinners, networks (such as Brexit officers network)